 Cleaning up the toxic radioactive waste is one of Europe's most critical and complicated environmental remediation projects, which is estimated to cost £220bn over the next 120 years [1].
 Owing to the extreme adverse effects of ionizing radiation on biological tissues, cleaning up radioactive waste inside a nuclear power plant is very risky for humans.
 Consequently, employing robots in radiation environments such as nuclear power plants and nuclear waste disposal sites is highly motivated and desirable.
 Electronic circuits in these robots, however, are still vulnerable to radiation effects.
-Henceforth, if robots are to be deployed in these situations, the radiation effects on electronic circuits must be significantly mitigated, particularly for operations control processors.

 Energetic particles (e.g. alpha particles) or electromagnetic waves (e.g. gamma rays) striking transistor semiconductor substrates in radiation conditions cause transient error (soft errors) errors in electronic circuits [2].
-Several mission-critical applications have recently been introduced in All-Programmable
+Many mission-critical applications could have been implemented in All-Programmable Systems-on-Chips (APSoCs) which possess the merits of higher performance, lower energy consumption, and lower time-to-market and cost.

-Systems-on-Chips (APSoCs), which combine a programmable logic (PL) layer with embedded processors in the processor subsystem (PS) layer.
 Unfortunately, these highly-integrated circuits, involving a variety of processor cores, are susceptible to transient errors.
 Soft errors impact processors by corrupting values stored in their memory elements, such as registers, cache, data and instruction memories, that may cause the processor to run an operation inaccurately, resulting in silent data corruptions (SDCs) or functional interruptions (FIs), i.e. hangs and crashes, in the device.
-Therefore, implementing strategies to minimize transient faults caused by radiation is essential to the implementation of APSoCs in radiation environments.

-In this study, we have developed a fault mitigation technique, i.e. triple-core lockstep technique (TCLS), to improve the reliability and availability of the dual-core ARM Cortex-A9 processor embedded in the Xilinx Zynq-7000 APSoC.
+In this study, we have adapted a fault mitigation technique, i.e. triple-core lockstep technique (TCLS), to improve the reliability and availability of the dual-core ARM Cortex-A9 processor embedded in the Xilinx Zynq-7000 APSoC.
 The proposed TCLS method combines the two ARM cores in the PS with one MicroBlaze core implemented in the PL to replicate the same application execution.
-The technique incorporates software-level checkpoint and roll-back / rollforward operations to provide reliability.
+The technique incorporates software-level checkpoint and roll-back / roll-forward operations to provide reliability.
 During checkpoints, fault-free copies of processor core states are stored in safe memories, while roll-back and roll-forward operations are fault recovery mechanisms that restore a processor core to a previous safe state or to the current safe state of the other core that happens to be healthy [3].

-In a lockstep-based technique, this is the first time a MicroBlaze core is coupled with hardcore ARM processors to support roll-forward recovery along with roll-back recovery, which improves system efficiency in terms of Mean Workload Between Failures (MWBF).
+In a lockstep-based technique, this is the first time a MicroBlaze core is coupled with hard-core ARM processors to support roll-forward recovery along with roll-back recovery, which improves system efficiency in terms of Mean Workload Between Failures (MWBF).
 Furthermore, fault injection experiments that non-intrusively simulate bit-flips in ARM register files were conducted to evaluate the fault mitigation effectiveness and performance of our proposed TCLS technique.
 Experiments indicate that the TCLS approach applied to the dual-core ARM Cortex-A9 processor will mitigate about 99% of the bit-flips injected, while maintaining a timing overhead of as low as 25% under fault-free conditions.

-Section II summarizes the effects of radiation on processors in particular, and briefs on an existing fault-mitigation technique, i.e. the lockstep technique.
+Section II briefs on the effects of radiation on processors in particular, and presents an existing fault-mitigation technique, i.e. the lockstep technique.
 Section III elaborates on the proposed TCLS approach, while Section IV describes the fault injection mechanism employed during validation experiments.
 Experimental results are subsequently evaluated in section V, while conclusions and future plans are drawn in section VI.